-When picturing California most people think of beaches and palm trees, but travel just a bit inland and the terrain starts turning toward desert.
-You will find unique scrub and interesting fauna and it is worth exploring the canyons.
+When picturing California, most people think of beaches and palm trees but travel just a bit inland, and the terrain starts turning into desert.
+You will find unique scrub and interesting fauna, and it is worth exploring the canyons.

 My favorite is at the end of the Balboa Pier, but you can find these 40s style hamburger joints all over southern California.

 California is all about being active and health-conscious.
 This is my favorite restaurant to get my veggie on!
 I love the Vegetable Lasagna, any of their salads and the not-so-healthy cheesecake with a sour cream frosting and strawberries is the best I have had on earth!

 Being located within a couple of hours from Mexico and full of Mexican immigrants, be sure not to miss the Mexican food- the best I have had in the US.
 There are so many great places for buena comida.
 My suggestion is to skip the chains and hit up any number of storefronts or drive-thrus.
 The best ones will have menus in Spanish and offer tongue (lingua) on the menu.
 I love carne asada anything!

 Things to Do with Kids in Orange County, California